lojames/Number-Theoretic-and-Cryptographic-Algorithms/README.md

 The algorithms are currently organized into modules.
 To use, require the file and include the module if necessary.

+**Due to YARV's GLI, this project will be re-coded in Python 3.0 for a truly parallel implementation of the SIQS and Index Calculus algorithms.**

 # Basic Algorithms

 - Fast primality testing of a large, positive, odd integer n using k-pass Miller-Rabin: `is_prime?(n, k)`